 The original chapel was built by the Roman emperor Constantine in the 4th century AD, but it was destroyed by the Persians in 614 AD.
 The current structure was built by Crusaders in the 12th century and was later renovated by the Ottomans in the 19th century.

 The chapel is a small octagonal building that contains a stone slab that is said to bear the imprint of Jesus’ feet.
 The stone is located in a small room above the chapel’s entrance, which can be reached by a set of stairs.
 The chapel’s interior is adorned with beautiful frescoes and other artwork, including an image of Jesus’ ascension.

 The chapel is considered a holy site by both Christians and Muslims.
 It is currently owned by the Islamic Waqf, but is open to visitors of all faiths.

 The ruins of the chapel is located in the suburb of A-Tur, on the east side of the main road of the top of Mount of Olives, at 830M above sea level.
 It is easily accessible, and you can park close to its entrance.

 An aerial view is seen below showing the location of the church (in the center) and other points of interest.
-You can point on the purple points to navigate to the selected site.

 According to tradition, this is the site where Jesus ascended to heaven 40 days after resurrection (Luke 24 51: “And it came to pass, while he blessed them, he was parted from them, and carried up into heaven”).